Access Control Procedures

 - The design and manufacture of all access hardware and door locks will be designated by F&M.

-The Vice President for Administration and Finance/Treasurer, who oversees F&M, has the ultimate responsibility and authority for access control.
+The Vice President, Chief Operating Officer and Treasurer, who oversees F&M, has the ultimate responsibility and authority for access control.

 Department Chairs/Vice Presidents